Shelter-In-Place / Stay-at-Home Order

 Short-Term Rental / Lodging Restrictions

-On May 29, Marin County Public Health again extended the public health order restricting use of short-term lodging facilities in Marin County.
+On August 24, Marin County Public Health revised Appendix C-1 under the public health order and allowed short-term lodging facilities in Marin County to operate, consistent with State and local guidelines.
 Short-term lodging facilities are defined as vacation rentals, short-term rentals, timeshares, hotels, motels, bed and breakfasts, and other lodging facilities rented for 30 days or less.

 This page provides an overview of some of the public health orders currently in place for Marin County.
 Please see all public health orders to review all current orders, including those focused on medical care, healthcare facility operations and other aspects of the COVID-19 response in Marin County.